scorpionknifes/Announcement-RSS-Discord-Bot/README.md

-# Simple Discord Bot Template
+# Simple Announcement Discord Bot for RSS in Node JS

 ## About
+Using UoA RSS Feed for canvas announcements for Discord Server with friends

 This is a rather simple Discord bot built on [node.js](https://nodejs.org) using the [Discord.js](https://github.com/hydrabolt/discord.js) api.